ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/JonathanWilbur/CVE-2019-5010](https://github.com/JonathanWilbur/CVE-2019-5010) :  ![starts](https://img.shields.io/github/stars/JonathanWilbur/CVE-2019-5010.svg) ![forks](https://img.shields.io/github/forks/JonathanWilbur/CVE-2019-5010.svg)

 ## CVE-2019-4881
- ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ DO NOT USE THIS CANDIDATE NUMBER.
 ConsultIDs: none.
 Reason: This candidate was in a CNA pool that was not assigned to any issues during 2019.
-Notes: none.
+Notes: none